Roave/shorty/README.md

 -----
 Easy method: `npm install shorty`

+To install the current dev release, just clone the repository, navigate to the source folder and do `npm install .`.
+Keep in mind that releases that aren't tagged with a version are typically unstable and should not be used in a production environment.

 Once you have Shorty installed, all you have to do is `require('shorty')` to get started.
 There is documentation below, but the best way to see how everything works is to look at **`client-example.js`** and **`server-example.js`**.